 An interesting and important variable is recognized in various scientific disciplines, which is the trust of customers towards companies.

 Businesses rely on CSR actions to enhance their reputation and economic growth.
-Today, organizations realize that customers will be motivated and will feel a greater need for loyalty towards them.
-However, if consumers are positively or negatively affected by those business activities, it is based on the characteristics of each organization and the resources it has to convince the consumer (Brown & Dacin, 1997).
-Therefore, consumers will prefer companies with a strategy and culture that enhance security and trust and create an even more positive opinion to the public (Bhattacharya & Sen, 2003).
-Another issue related with CSR actions and their impact on consumer behavior is the size of organization.
-Specifically, Green and Peloza (2014) pointed that, although their interview findings generally suggest that small firms benefit from CSR engagement because of positive attributions that consumers hold, there were also identified opportunities for large firms to develop positive attributions amongst consumers.
-Furthermore, they found that consumers are often willing to accept socially irresponsible behavior by small firms while showing very little tolerance for similar transgressions by large firms.
+Today organizations realize that customers will be motivated and will feel a greater need for loyalty towards them.
+However, the next thing is that if consumers are positively or negatively affected by those business activities, it is based on the characteristics of each organization and the resources it has to convince the consumer (Brown & Dacin, 1997).
+Therefore, consumers will prefer those companies with a strategy and culture that enhance security and trust and create an even more positive opinion to the public (Bhattacharya & Sen, 2003).
+Another issue related to CSR actions and their impact on consumer behavior is the size of the organization.
+Specifically, Green and Peloza (2014) pointed out that, although their interview findings generally suggest that small firms benefit from CSR engagement because of positive attributions that consumers hold, there were also identified opportunities for large firms to develop positive attributions amongst consumers.
+Further, they found that consumers are often willing to accept socially irresponsible behavior by small firms whereas showing very little tolerance for similar transgressions by large firms.